ZirwesSecurity/LinuxSecurity/ufw.md

 sudo sed -i '/icmp/s/ACCEPT/DROP/' /etc/ufw/before.rules
 sudo ufw reload
 ```
-TODO: how to do this for ipv6?
+TODO: how to do this for ipv6 without causing conflict with other parts of the ipv6 protocol?